 (1) ln⁡(Ci,t)-ln⁡(Ci,t-1)=x=0Xax.Wi,t-x+μc,t+ni,w+ϵi,t

 In Eq.
-(1), ln⁡(Ci,t) is the logarithm of the total number of confirmed cases of COVID-19 observed in area i on day t.
+(1), ln⁡(Ci,t) is the natural logarithm of the total number of confirmed cases of COVID-19 observed in area i on day t.
 The dependent variable is therefore the first difference of this logarithm.
 This transformation allows us to scale any change in infections in relative terms based on the level of infections the day before.
 This is to account for the fact that infections can only be proportional to the number of people already infected in an area.

 Wi,t-x is a matrix of weather-related variables that includes information on the weather at time t-x.
 We include the lagged values of these weather variables (until t-X) to capture the effect of the weather of the previous days on infections.
 Wi,t-x is modulable.
 We run our baseline specifications with average temperature, but also use humidity and precipitation as controls in the robustness checks.
-We also separate average temperatures into minimum and maximum temperatures.
-We also use different values for the total number of lags (X).
-Our main models use 15 lags (X=15) and therefore covers 16 days.
-This should cover the maximum time reported for the incubation of the disease (14 days) and its detection through testing.
+We also use daily minimum and maximum temperatures and vary the total number of lags (X).
+Our main models use 21 lags (X=21) and therefore covers 22 days.
+This should cover most cases for the maximum time reported for the incubation of the disease (14 days) and its detection through testing.
+The rationale for using 21 lags is that results are stable after the 21st lag.
 We report alternative models with less lags, and more lags, in supplementary material 3.

 μc,t are country by day fixed effects (e.g. the UK on March 25th, 2020).
 They therefore control for national factors which may vary from day to day and influence the spread of the disease. ni,w is an area-specific (e.g. regions or cities) fixed effect that is assumed to be different every week w and εi,t is the error term.
 The parameters ak are the vectors of interest to be estimated.
 With this specification, the effect of temperature on the spread of COVID-19 is identified from sub-regional deviations in confirmed cases within a country and within a day (μc,t), accounting for the average differences in the weekly number of cases between areas (controlled by ni,w) and associated changes in expected meteorological conditions.
 The model is estimated using the estimator developed by Correia (2018).
 We cluster standard errors at the country level.